 which can serve as v\_trans\_not\_omissible, v\_trans\_not\_omissible\_pp\_p1, v\_trans\_not\_omissible\_pp\_p2, and v\_cp\_taking types).

 The five extra sequences serve to associate each word with one or more of the following part-of-speech/verb type roles: \begin{tiny}

 \end{tiny}

-For those used to multidimensional representations, one can think of these as one-hot vectors of dimension 20\footnote{\begin{footnotesize}21d in decoder only for v\_normalized\_in\_output\end{footnotesize}} and replace equality checks with vector dot product (and a check for either common\_noun or proper\_noun would be a dot product with the sum of one-hot 20 dimensional vectors given by (common\_noun + proper\_noun)) but we keep it simple for human reading here and use these scalars in 1d as is easily supported by RASP.
+For those used to multidimensional representations, one can think of these as one-hot vectors\footnote{\begin{footnotesize}could also be any 20 approximately orthogonal vectors in a vector space at least 20d (does not need to be one-hot, aligned with basis)\end{footnotesize}} of dimension 20\footnote{\begin{footnotesize}21d in decoder only for v\_normalized\_in\_output\end{footnotesize}} and replace equality checks with vector dot product (and a check for either common\_noun or proper\_noun would be a dot product with the sum of one-hot 20 dimensional vectors given by (common\_noun + proper\_noun)); it is more readable to use scalars in 1d which is also the default in RASP.

 Each of the five sequences comes from a separate map, since in RASP a map could only have a single value per key, and since individual words had up to four different verb roles (as in "liked" which had 4).